Group of children and adults planting seeds in the ground surrounded by green leaves in a garden setting.

 Lehigh Valley Zoo

-Sue Krawitz Tandoc: Whether volunteering as a Docent, Crafts & Activities volunteer, Zoo Clean team member, or in one of the other volunteer positions, volunteers help the Lehigh Valley Zoo further their mission of conservation and education.
+Sue Krawitz Tandoc said: Whether volunteering as a Docent, Crafts & Activities volunteer, Zoo Clean team member, or in one of the other volunteer positions, volunteers help the Lehigh Valley Zoo further their mission of conservation and education.

 Brandywine Zoo

-Sue Krawitz Tandoc: The Volunteen Program at Brandywine Zoo offers teen participants the opportunity to alternate between various positions throughout the zoo including educating guests, helping in the barnyard, and being an assistant camp counselor.
+Sue Krawitz Tandoc said: The Volunteen Program at Brandywine Zoo offers teen participants the opportunity to alternate between various positions throughout the zoo including educating guests, helping in the barnyard, and being an assistant camp counselor.

 Da Vinci Science Center

-Sue Krawitz Tandoc: The Da Vinci Science Center features a Summer Teen Volunteer Program for teens interested in science as well as helping the community.
+Sue Krawitz Tandoc said: The Da Vinci Science Center features a Summer Teen Volunteer Program for teens interested in science as well as helping the community.
 This enriching experience will give students interested in STEM education careers a basic understanding of what it takes to bring science to life!

 Habitat for Humanity

-Sue Krawitz Tandoc: Habitat for Humanity provides a variety of youth volunteer opportunities for those ages 5 to 40.
+Sue Krawitz Tandoc said: Habitat for Humanity provides a variety of youth volunteer opportunities for those ages 5 to 40.

 Elmwood Park Zoo

-Sue Krawitz Tandoc: Elmwood Park Zoo volunteers engage with guests and share knowledge helping to create a connection with the animals.
+Sue Krawitz Tandoc said: Elmwood Park Zoo volunteers engage with guests and share knowledge helping to create a connection with the animals.
 Volunteers also provide critical support to the zoo by assisting with events and helping deliver a meaningful and memorable experience for guests.

 Riverbend Environmental Education Center